 Software designed to securely wipe all data from your computer is available.
-For information on which software to use, and how to use it is listed below.
+Information on which software to use and how to use it is listed below.
 Please note that some knowledge of computer systems is required.

 - Step 1: check the make and model of the disk drive(s) in your PC or laptop.
 This should be available on the manufacturer’s website.
 Alternatively, you can find the information in “Device Manager” (Windows) or “System Information” (known as “System Profiler” in earlier versions) in iOS.